sframe-wg/sframe/draft-omara-sframe.md

 | +---------------------------------------------------------------+ |
 |                                                                   |
 ++ Encrypted Portion*                      Authenticated Portion +--+

                         SRTP packet format
 ~~~~~

+# Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",
+"SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and
+"OPTIONAL" in this document are to be interpreted as described in
+BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all
+capitals, as shown here.

+SFU:
+: Selective Forwarding Unit (AKA RTP Switch)

+IV:
+: Initialization Vector

+MAC:
+: Message Authentication Code

+E2EE:
+: End to End Encryption

+HBH:
+: Hop By Hop

+KMS:
+: Key Management System

+# Goals
+SFrame is designed to be a suitable E2EE protection scheme for conference call
+media in a broad range of scenarios, as outlined by the following goals:

+1. Provide an secure E2EE mechanism for audio and video in conference calls
+   that can be used with arbitrary SFU servers.

+2. Decouple media encryption from key management to allow SFrame to be used
+   with an arbitrary KMS.

+3. Minimize packet expansion to allow successful conferencing in as many
+   network conditions as possible.

+4. Independence from the underlying transport, including use in non-RTP
+   transports, e.g., WebTransport.

+5. When used with RTP and its associated error resilience mechanisms, i.e., RTX
+   and FEC, require no special handling for RTX and FEC packets.

+6. Minimize the changes needed in SFU servers.

+7. Minimize the changes needed in endpoints.

+8. Work with the most popular audio and video codecs used in conferencing
+   scenarios.

 #SFrame
 We propose a frame level encryption mechanism that provides effective end-to-end encryption, is simple to implement, has no dependencies on RTP, and minimizes encryption bandwidth overhead.
-Because SFrame encrypts the full frame, rather than packet basis, bandwidth overhead is reduced by having a single IV and authentication tag for each media frame.
+Because SFrame encrypts the full frame, rather than individual packets, bandwidth overhead is reduced by having a single IV and authentication tag for each media frame.

 Also, because media is encrypted prior to packetization, the encrypted frame is packetized using a generic RTP packetizer instead of codec-dependent packetization mechanisms.
-With this move to a generic packetizer, media metadata is moved from codec-specific mechanisms to a generic frame RTP header extension which, while visible to the SFU, is authenticated end-to- end.
-This extension includes necessary metadata such as resolution, frame beginning and end markers, etc.
+With this move to a generic packetizer, media metadata is moved from codec-specific mechanisms to a generic frame RTP header extension which, while visible to the SFU, is authenticated end-to-end.
+This extension includes metadata needed for SFU routing such as resolution, frame beginning and end markers, etc.

 The generic packetizer splits the E2E encrypted media frame into one or more RTP packets and adds the SFrame header to the beginning of the first packet and an auth tag to the end of the last packet.